Healthy Baby Rubberplant (Peperomia obtusifolia) in bright indirect, also known as Baby Rubberplant

 Tips

-Spring and summer are optimal times.
-Leaf cuttings will produce tiny plantlets at the base.
+In practice, spring and summer are optimal times.
+In practice, leaf cuttings will produce tiny plantlets at the base.

 Use the App Alongside This Care Guide